 Create An Account LOG IN?

 New to Namecheap?
-Quic kly signup for an account now.
+Quicl kly signup for an account now.

 Username Username

-We also suggest having at ontain at least 8 characters. least one capital and one lower-case l ), and one number (0-9) in your passw
+All new passwords must co We also suggest having at l special symbol (#, &, % etc) strength. ontain at least 8 characters. east one capital and one lower-case le), and one number (0-9) in your passw etter (Aa-Zz), one ord for the best

-Password Password 1
+Password Password 1/2

-Confirm Password Password 1
+Confirm Password Password 🥠

 First Name First Name

 Last Name Last Name

 Email Address Email Address